BIN Lookup.

 Use cases

-What you do with this.
+What agents do with this.

 Payment routing.